neperiana/neperiana.github.io/_posts/2021-10-08-Mapping-green-spaces.md

 gmcr_ps = gpd.overlay(gmcr_boroughs, ps, how='intersection')
 ```

 We now need to quantify the area that each postal sector has access to.
-We want to calculate the amount of green spaces within a 10 minutes walk form each postal district.
+We want to calculate the amount of green spaces within a 10-minute walk from each postal district.
 Why 10 minutes?
 As the people from [Fields in Trust brilliantly explain](https://www.fieldsintrust.org/news/the-ten-minute-walk-and-why-its-important), a ten-minute walking distance is a well-established measure of an acceptable distance for a resident to be from their nearest park or green space.
 To make things easier, I will use the equivalent distance of a 10 minutes walk, which is roughly equivalent to 800 meters ([Wikipedia: 10 min walk](https://en.wikipedia.org/wiki/10-Minute_Walk)).

 Firstly, let's copy our GeoDataFrame, as we will need the actual postal sector boundaries as they are later on.
 Let's use `shapely.buffer()` to expand out our geometry boundaries 800 meters.